-In the times when wine was served in the 17th century, the bottles were kept on the sideboard along with the glasses and only used during meal time.
+In the 17th century, when wine was served, bottles were kept on the sideboard along with the glasses.
 Afterwards, the glasses and bottle were handed back to the servants for cleaning and disposing.

-However, in England it was traditional for the men to keep drinking after their wives and family members retired for the evening.
-With various wines being passed around the table, it was not long before George Ravenscroft, a prominent promoter of the English glass industry, developed the idea for the decanter.
-He figured that the unique shape would be far more interesting that the dark green bottles that where often used to hold the wine.
-Plus, the wide bottom meant fewer chances that the wine could be spilled as well.
+However, in England it was traditional for the men to keep drinking after wives and family members retired.
+Various wines were passed around the table in these times.
+As a result, George Ravenscroft, a prominent promoter of the English glass industry, developed the idea for the decanter.
+He thought that the unique shape would be far more interesting that the standard dark green wine bottles.
+Plus, the wide bottom meant fewer chances that the wine could be spilled as well!

 18th Century Decanters

-By the turn of the 18th century, the decanter had become part of many home in the English aristocracy those who enjoyed their fair share of wealth as well.
-However, the one issue with a decanter was that the contents of the wine that was poured would not be known to many of those around the table because there was no labelling.
+By the turn of the 18th century, the decanter had become part of many home in the English aristocracy.
+However, the main issue with a decanter was that the contents of the wine within was not necessarily known.
+Those around the table may be in the dark because there was no labelling.

-That was solved by use of a “silver bottle ticket” that was hung around the neck of the decanters that announced what the particular contents were to those in the room.
-The creation of these bottle tickets soon became a challenge to British silversmiths who tried to create their own unique labels.
-One common description of these tickets was the “Gentleman’s Jewellery”.
+That was solved by use of a “silver bottle ticket” hung around the neck of the decanters.
+This announced what the contents were to those in the room.
+The creation of these bottle tickets soon became a challenge to British silversmiths.
+They tried to create their own unique labels and one common description of these tickets was “Gentleman’s Jewellery”.

 The first ones were handmade and are quite valuable as antique items today.
-However, once the demand for these labels grew, an industry was born with these labels being manufactured on a larger scale.
-Today, most of these labels are still created through standard manufacturing methods, although there are still some shops that offer customized versions.
+However, once the demand for these labels grew, an industry was born.
+Labels began to be manufactured on a large scale.
+Today, most labels are still created through standard manufacturing methods, although there are still some shops that offer customized versions.

 The Turn of the 19th Century

-By this time, a wider range of wines were now available and the number of decanter labels was keeping up with the pace as well.
+By this time, a wider range of wines was now available.
+The number of decanter labels was keeping up with this increase as well.
 By the middle of the century paper labels had been created and were now becoming quite common on wine bottles.
 However, the use of the decanters had risen as well for more practical reasons.
 Decanters not only allowed the wine to breathe, but the shape allowed the sediments to settle in the bottom which helped improve the taste and the digestion of the wine as well.

-The 20th Century and Use of Silver Decanter Labels
+The 20th Century and Use of a Silver Decanter Label

 During the Victorian Era, the rise of silver decanter labels, often call tags or bottle tickets had been in use for quite some time.
-This is because many people still use decanters to let the wine breathe and settle out the sediments that are found in red and white wines that have aged over the years.
+This is because many people still use decanters to let the wine breathe.
+In addition this can settle out the sediments that are found in red and white wines that are well aged.
 The tags allow for easy identification which has grown into quite an industry as wine is being enjoyed all around the world.

-The antique silver decanter labels fetch a good price on the open market depending upon their quality and how much a particular label type is in demand.
+An antique silver decanter label can fetch a good price on the open market depending upon its quality and how much a particular label type is in demand.
 Crafted from sterling silver, these antique labels are often of English, Irish and Scottish provincial heritage which makes them highly prized in today’s wine society.